squaretalent/radiant-images-extension/README.md

 > paperclipped is freakin' awesome, we use it and we need to be able to migrate the images over

     rake radiant:extensions:images:migrate_from_paperclipped

+## License

+Radiant Images is licensed under the MIT standard license.
+See LICENSE for further information.